 If you’ve noticed that your drains tend to drain slow, loud knocking sounds from the piping, inconsistent water pressure, or water leaks, contact a professional plumbing company such as Tunnel Vision to assess your bathroom before renovating begins.

-It is far better to be aware of any potential plumbing issues before your bathroom reno begins rather than it becoming an unpleasant surprising during.
+It is far better to be aware of any potential plumbing issues before your bathroom reno begins rather than it becoming an unpleasant surprise during.

 Skimping on Waterproofing